freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 - Maximize accessibility
 - Build vibrant community of user/developers
 - Develop implicit educational methods
+## Potential Broader Impacts
-- The long term potential of a generative plan is difficult to constrain
+ The long term potential of a generative plan is difficult to constrain
   - **Meager success:**
     - New useful tool
     - Small body of research